musejs/scenic-route/README.md

     }
 });
 ```

 You may also specify "global" constraints, which will take effect every time that param is found.
+This is accomplished with `ScenicRoute.pattern(param, pattern)`.
 ```
 ScenicRoute.pattern('user_id', /^\d+$/);